Itinerary Map

 Day 16 - Tuesday 8 April 2025

-Shinsaibashi, along with Namba, is the most popular area in Osaka, famous for its “Eat-til-you-drop” food culture, and is arguably the best place to finish up your trip.
-Diversity of cuisine is abundant here, as are cheaping shopping opportunities.
+Shinsaibashi, along with Namba, is the most popular area in Osaka, famous for its “Eat-til-you-drop” food culture, and is arguably the best place to finish up our trip.
+The diversity of cuisine is abundant here, as are cheap shopping opportunities.

 A farewell dinner at a local restaurant will be included this evening.